Chapter 7 : I like my life.

 “You work at Gringotts?”

-But before I can finish the word, some random bloke in a plain blue t-shirt and messy brown hair shoves a plastic cup into my hand and forces himself between Parker and I. “You look thirsty,” he says loudly.
+But before I can finish the word, some random bloke in a plain blue t-shirt shoves a plastic cup into my hand and forces himself between Parker and I. “You look thirsty,” he says loudly.

 I wrinkle my nose for the third time tonight as I glance into the cup, which undoubtedly contains a member of the cheap beer family.
 “Uh, yeah.
 Sure.
 Thanks.”